 We teach them core skills to compose, perform and evaluate their own musical sequences.

+Cultural - Children explore music from many cultures/religions and through their growing knowledge of different forms of music, providing them with the opportunity to develop their understanding of different cultures/religions and their music.
 They also learn about the history of music when listening to and appraising music from different genres.

 In the Nursery and Reception, we enjoy singing lots of nursery rhymes and favourite songs.
 We learn to tap out repeated rhythms and explore how sounds can be changed.
 Our outside classroom includes a large music area for music-making outdoors.
 We explore different ways to move to music and often have music playing in our classrooms or outside during child-initiated time.